The weak Beauville--Bogomolov decomposition in characteristic $p\geq 0$: Flatness

 where $\Gamma, G$ and $H$ are effective, and $\Gamma$ agrees with $\Delta_Y$ over general fibers, $G$ is $\rho$-exceptional and $H$ is the part of $\Delta_Y$ that is supported on the strict transforms of the divisorial components of $\Exc(f)$.
 Furthermore, by \autoref{eq:nef_anti_rel_canonical_flat:codim_assumption} and \autoref{eq:nef_anti_rel_canonical_flat:coeff}, $H \neq 0$. \autoref{lem:semipositivity} then yields that the following divisor is pseudo-effective:

 By intersecting with the preimage of a general complete intersection curve on $X$, we see that $-H +G$ is not pseudo-effective.
 This is a contradiction. \end{proof}

-We also provide a general proposition concerning reducedness of fibres avoiding the statements on relative $F$-splitting of the Albanese morphism.
+We also provide a general proposition concerning reducedness of fibers avoiding the statements on relative $F$-splitting of the Albanese morphism.

-\begin{proposition} Let $f \colon (X,\Delta) \to T$ be a flat fibration from a projective normal pair to a smooth variety such that the divisor $-K_{X/T} - \Delta$ is $\QQ$-Cartier and nef, and the general fibre $(X_t,\Delta_t)$ is strongly $F$-regular.
-Then the following statements hold true: \begin{enumerate} \item every geometric fibre of $f$ is reduced, \item the components of $\Delta$ do not contain any irreducible components of the fibers of $f$. \end{enumerate} \end{proposition}
+\begin{proposition} Let $f \colon (X,\Delta) \to T$ be a flat fibration from a projective normal pair to a smooth variety such that the divisor $-K_{X/T} - \Delta$ is $\QQ$-Cartier and nef, and the general fiber $(X_t,\Delta_t)$ is strongly $F$-regular.
+Then the following statements hold true: \begin{enumerate} \item every geometric fiber of $f$ is reduced, \item the components of $\Delta$ do not contain any irreducible components of the fibers of $f$. \end{enumerate} \end{proposition}